Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: INTRODUCTION

 However, these problems are still not well-understood.
 For example, all of the previous results and methods need to assume that the rewards are sampled from some bounded (or sub-Gaussian) distributions to guarantee the DP property.
-However, such assumptions may not always hold when designing decision-making algorithms for real-world complex systems.
-In particular, previous papers have shown that the rewards or the interactions in such systems often lead to heavy-tailed and power law distributions \cite{dubey2019thompson}, such as modeling stock prices \cite{bradley2003financial}, preferential attachment in social networks \cite{mahanti2013tale}, and online behavior on websites \cite{kumar2010characterization}.
-Thus, new methods are needed to deal with these heavy-tailed rewards in private bandits learning.
+However, such assumptions may not hold when designing decision-making algorithms for complicated real-world systems.
+In particular, previous papers have shown that the rewards or the interactions in such systems often lead to heavy-tailed and power law distributions \citep{dubey2019thompson}, such as modeling stock prices \citep{bradley2003financial}, preferential attachment in social networks \citep{mahanti2013tale}, and online behavior on websites \citep{kumar2010characterization}.
+Thus, it is necessary to develop new methods to deal with these heavy-tailed rewards in the private bandit learning.